Dominion Rules

-Dominion Rules (DR) is a role-playing game system for historical and fantasy role-playing.
-DR is notable in the history of role-playing games for being one of the first RPGs to be released under an open source (or open gaming) licence, known as the Dominion Rules Licence.
-Development of the game followed an open source model whereby contributors, known as the Dominion Games Development Team, made improvements or additions to the game and published them on the internet (often through the Dominion Games web site) under the terms of the Dominion Rules Licence, thus explicitly encouraging the creation of new skills, spells, beasts and rules by its modular structure in an attempt to establish an equivalent to the Open Source Software model in RPG gaming.
+Dominion Rules is a role-playing game system designed for historical and fantasy role-playing.
+It is notable in the history of role-playing games for being one of the first RPGs released under an open source (or open gaming) licence, known as the Dominion Rules Licence.

+Development of the game followed an open-source-style model in which contributors, collectively known as the Dominion Games Development Team, created and published new material on the internet, often through the Dominion Games website, under the terms of the Dominion Rules Licence.
+The system's modular structure explicitly encouraged the creation of additional skills, spells, creatures, and rules in an attempt to establish an equivalent of the open source software model within RPG gaming.

-Game Mechanic
+Game mechanics

-DR is a skills-based role-playing game system based on the twelve-sided die (d12).
-The game mechanic is the same for almost all actions: players roll d12 trying to roll less than or equal to the applicable skill stat, as modified by any applicable bonuses or penalties.
-For example, a character seeking to strike an opponent with his weapon begins with his Strike stat, adds to it the Strike bonus applicable to his weapon, and subtracts from that any defensive penalties imposed by his opponent's defensive manoeuvres and armour.
-A roll of 12 always fails.
-In many cases, a roll of 12 has particularly negative results.
+Dominion Rules is a skills-based role-playing game system built around the twelve-sided die (d12).
+The core game mechanic is used for nearly all actions: players roll a d12 and attempt to score equal to or below the relevant skill statistic, after applying any bonuses or penalties.
+For example, when attacking an opponent, a character begins with their Strike statistic, adds any Strike bonus provided by the weapon being used, and subtracts penalties caused by the opponent's defensive manoeuvres or armour.
+A roll of 12 always results in failure and may also produce especially negative consequences.

-DR is designed around three major skill types, namely combat skills, priestcraft skills and witchcraft skills.
+The system is structured around three primary skill categories: combat skills, priestcraft skills, and witchcraft skills.
 All characters have access to combat skills.
-Priest-style characters have access to priest-specific skills such as bless, consecrate, curse, defile, heal, smite, wrath, and work miracle.
-Magic-using characters may either cast pre-made spells or employ free-form magic, both of which are essentially another type of skill use.
+Priest-oriented characters may use abilities such as bless, consecrate, curse, defile, heal, smite, wrath, and work miracle.
+Characters using magic may either cast predefined spells or employ free-form magic, both of which function as specialised forms of skill use.

-Game Setting
+Game setting

-The DR rules system is intended to be generic and does not describe the kind of world (or "campaign setting") to which they apply.
-The system can be used in a variety of RPG settings by excluding or modifying certain rules.
-For a historical setting, players simply disregard the priestcraft and witchcraft rules.
+The Dominion Rules system is designed to be generic and does not define a specific world or campaign setting.
+It can be adapted to a wide variety of role-playing settings by modifying or omitting selected rules.
+For example, in a historical campaign, players may simply ignore the priestcraft and witchcraft rules.

 Distribution

-Dominion Rules was one of the first RPGs to be released under an open source style (or open gaming style) licence, known as the Dominion Rules Licence.
-The current version of DR is distributed under version 2.0 of the Dominion Rules Licence.
+Dominion Rules was one of the first role-playing games released under an open-source-style (or open-gaming-style) licence, known as the Dominion Rules Licence.
+The current edition of the game is distributed under version 2.01 of that licence.

-The current version of DR is free to download from Dominion Rules - Home.
-Copies of the previous versions can be found in various places on the internet.
+The current version of Dominion Rules is available as a free download from the official Dominion Rules website.
+Copies of earlier editions can also be found on various websites across the internet.